jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 2. The app loads their previous chat messages from Supabase.
 3. User types a message and hits send.
 4. The message is saved to Supabase and also sent to the backend.
-5. The backend asks Gemini for a reply.
+5. The backend asks Gemini for a reply, using your custom system instruction (if provided).
 6. The reply is sent back to the app, shown to the user, and saved to Supabase.
 7. User can sign out, which returns them to the login screen.